Chart Color Schemes

 Employment conditions in Broadwater demonstrate exceptional strength compared to most Australian markets

-Conversely, agriculture, forestry & fishing shows lower representation at 3.1% versus the regional average of 9.3%.
-The area offers limited local employment opportunities, as indicated by Census working population vs resident population count.
-Over a 12-month period ending in September 2025, employment increased by 6.5%, labour force by 6.2%, reducing unemployment rate by 0.3 percentage points.
-In contrast, Rest of WA had employment growth of 1.4% and labour force growth of 1.2%, with a 0.2 percentage point drop in unemployment rate.
-Jobs and Skills Australia's national employment forecasts from May-25 project national employment expansion by 6.6% over five years and 13.7% over ten years, with varying growth rates between industry sectors.
-Applying these projections to Broadwater's employment mix suggests local employment should increase by 6.0% over five years and 12.7% over ten years, based on simple weighting extrapolation for illustrative purposes.
+The area offers limited local employment opportunities.
+Over a 12-month period ending September 2025, employment increased by 6.7% and labour force by 6.3%, reducing unemployment by 0.3 percentage points.
+National employment forecasts from May-25 project growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Broadwater's employment mix suggests local employment should increase by 6.0% over five years and 12.7% over ten years.

 Frequently Asked Questions - Employment